 If you want to give a homemade gift to your Valentine but don't have the talent to actually make something, the "I Made It!" market is just what you need.
 This regular event hosts pop-up markets around Pittsburgh featuring local vendors who have designed, created, and produced their products all by hand.

 Before Valentine's Day, the organizers host a special version of the market called "I Made It!
 Mine," which now boasts over 100 artisans selling their crafts.
-Catch this year's event at The Block Northway shopping center on February 8, 2020, from 10 a.m. to 4 p.m.
-You're sure to find a gift that your loved one will be crazy about while also supporting independent crafters.
+The event, at The Block Northway shopping center on February 8, 2020, is a great opportunity to find a gift that your loved one will be crazy about while also supporting independent crafters.

 If you want to get dirty this Valentine's Day, sign up for a ceramics class.
 The community center Union Project, located near Highland Park, puts on workshops throughout the year for participants to learn how to mold clay, but on February 14 you can take part in a special holiday class that includes clay, firing, and wine.
 Shake up the usual Valentine's plans of a fancy dinner out and try something new; you'll even get to bring your creation home as a romantic memento.

 This out-of-the-box idea is great for couples, first dates, an evening with friends, or even to go alone and socialize with others.
 Everyone gets a chance to throw the wheel and use their hands, and if your pottery doesn't turn out how you imagined, you can always enjoy the free wine.